lantonov/asmFish/asmFish/guts/ReadMe.txt

 - windows uses only window kernel functions for now

 7. notes about fasm:
-- mov x, y	is a definition that actually executes in your program (zeroth)
+- mov x, y	is a definition that actually executes in your program
-- cmp x, y	is a condition that actually executes in your program (zeroth)
+- cmp x, y	is a condition that actually executes in your program
-- x = y 	is a definition/condition that is handled by the assembler (first)
+- x = y 	is a definition/condition that is handled by the assembler
-- x eq y	is a condition that is handled by the parser (second)
+- x eq y	is a condition that is handled by the parser in assembly stage
-- match =x,y	is a condition that is handled by the preprocessor (third)
+- match =x,y	is a condition that is handled by the preprocessor
-- x equ y	is a definition of x that is handled by the preprocessor (third)
+- x equ y	is a definition of x that is handled by the preprocessor
-- x fix y	is a definition of x that is handled by prepreprocessor (fourth)
+- x fix y	is a definition of x that is handled by prepreprocessor